dhrutip/Gem/README.md

 **Optional Nice-to-have Stories**

+- [x] Users can search for experiences
+   - [x] Users can input cities and filter experiences by search radius
+   - [x] Users can select predetermined tags to filter experiences
-- [ ] Users can filter experiences based on category
+   - [ ] Users can create custom tag filters for experiences
 - [x] Users can view profile page
-   - [x] profile page displays a 'my commitments' tab and a 'my listings' tab
+   - [x] Profile page displays a 'my commitments' tab and a 'my listings' tab
 - [ ] Users can leave reviews on experiences
 - [ ] Users can un-favorite posts
 - [ ] Users can delete their posts